statgen/swiss/README.md

   -T, --threads <int>
     Number of parallel jobs to run.
 Only works with --multi-assoc currently.
     Default value is: 1

+  --version
+    Print version and exit.
+    Default value is: False
 ```

 ## Limitations